DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 change the definitive structure and the traditional rules of marriage, against these fears.
 Any sexual revolution that hints at a new form of social structure looks to be far away for now.
-Besides, softened corners of marriage with accordance to today’s conditions are far from the level of fiction in marriage shows.
+Besides, softened corners of marriage with accordance to today's conditions are far from the level of fiction in marriage shows.

 Participants of these shows are thought to be uneducated, desperate,